-BALB-neuT mice are a realistic model of mammary cancer, because all females develop invasive and metastatic rat ErbB2+ mammary carcinomas, with a stepwise progression similar to that of women.^{23,24} As in several cases of human mammary cancer, systemic metastatization is an early event in BALB-neuT carcinogenesis.25 Moreover, the gene expression pattern associated with cancer progression reveals major similarities with human ErbB2+ breast carcinomas.^{26,27} In this study, we show that miR-135a and miR-135b are strongly upregulated in invasive carcinomas of BALB-neuT mice compared with normal mammary tissue.
+BALB-neuT mice are a realistic model of mammary cancer, since all females develop invasive and metastatic rat ErbB2+ mammary carcinomas with a stepwise progression similar to that of women.^{23, 24} As in several cases of human mammary cancer, systemic metastatization is an early event in BALB-neuT carcinogenesis.25 Moreover, gene expression pattern associated with cancer progression reveals major similarities with human ErbB2+ breast carcinomas.^{26, 27} In this study, we show that miR-135a and miR-135b are strongly up-regulated in invasive carcinomas of BALBneuT mice compared to normal mammary tissue.
 Down-modulation of miR-135b in cancer cells from BALB-neuT mice revealed its major role in anchorage-independent growth and lung metastasis formation.
 MID1 and MTCH2 were also identified and validated as putative miR-135b targets.